Implementation is done through OS agent running on each Oracle Solaris host (LDOM/CDOM/Global Zone/Zone).

 Testing connection

-- Test connection to the XorMon NG server
+- Test connection to the XorMon server

-$ /usr/bin/perl /opt/lpar2rrd-agent/lpar2rrd-agent.pl -d <XorMon-NG-SERVER>
+$ /usr/bin/perl /opt/lpar2rrd-agent/lpar2rrd-agent.pl -d <XorMon-SERVER>

 ...

-OS agent working for server: <XorMon-NG-SERVER>
+OS agent working for server: <XorMon-SERVER>

-store file for sending is /var/tmp/lpar2rrd-agent-<XorMon-NG-SERVER>-lpar2rrd.txt
+store file for sending is /var/tmp/lpar2rrd-agent-<XorMon-SERVER>-lpar2rrd.txt

 It means that data has been sent to the server, all is fine